 The Avant-Garden

-On the waterfront of Tampa Bay, The Dalí Museum’s Avant-Garden was inspired by our local flora and Salvador Dalí’s fascination with duality, art and nature, the Apollonian and the Dionysian.
+On the waterfront of Tampa Bay, The Dalí Museum’s Avant-garden was inspired by our local flora and Salvador Dalí’s fascination with duality, art and nature, the Apollonian and the Dionysian.
 Dalí was born and lived much of his life on the Costa Brava, and as the name “Fierce Coast” implies, his homeland is rocky and severe.
 It is swept by a wind called the Tramontana, which blows south from the Pyrenees.
 Wind and rain have scoured the land and sculpted the metamorphic rocks into eccentric shapes.
-These stones are so central to Dalí’s work that we have made them an important element of our Garden.
+These stones are so central to Dalí’s work that we have made them an important element throughout the Avante-garden.
 One of these rocks, a solitary boulder of metamorphic pegmatite, was gifted to the Museum by the Mayor and the people of Cadaqués, Spain, and is placed in central position in the East Garden.

 The Dalí Dome